odk-x/docs/odkx-src/injected-interfaces.rst

   - orderByElementKey: The key for ordering the data.
   - orderByDirection: The direction (ASC or DESC) for ordering the data.
   - limit: The maximum number of rows to return.
-  - offset: The starting offset of rows to return.
+  - offset: The number of rows to skip before starting to return rows.
   - includeKVS: A boolean value indicating whether to include key value stores in the query results.
   - successCallbackFn: A success callback function that is called when the query is successful.
   - failureCallbackFn: A failure callback function that is called when there is an error in the query.